๐Ÿงช

 Electron Configuration

-The arrangement of electrons in an atom's orbitals, described using quantum numbers and subshell notation.
+The specific arrangement of electrons in an atom's orbitals, described using subshell notation that indicates the energy level, sublevel type, and number of electrons in.

 Prerequisites: